 Avoiding Change

-Candidates are looking for more than a job, they want to feel like they belong.
-Emphasise your company’s values, team dynamics, and supportive culture to show why your workplace is the right fit.
+Candidates want more than a job—they want to belong.
+Emphasise your organisation’s values, team dynamics, and supportive environment to make your offer compelling.

 Be Transparent